It wasn’t easy to find you. I had to go back in time.

 I asked you if you liked that particular store.
 You moved your head in a circular, floating motion the way I have seen only the people of India do.
 I heard, “It reminds me of the Taj Mahal.”

 You lived in Kansas for one year of high school.
 Your father was there for work.
 You went to the mall on weekends.
 The pictures you took of yourself and your new friends often had the mall in the background.
 One of your cousins back home asked you if the building in the pictures you sent had any significance.
 You told her it was a mall, what that meant, and that you gathered there once a week.
 When she came to visit, she wanted a picture of herself taken in the mall’s parking lot.
 The snapshot shows her with hands out and palms up, like she is “a model on The Price is Right” presenting something “magnificent.”
 You laughed teasingly.

 Since you left Dodge, you hadn’t met another American who’d been there.
 You said that most people think of Dodge, “if they think of it at all,” like a Western, a movie, “a mythology.”
 You said, “That is America,” and like a foregone conclusion tagged it with, “a fictional story.”
 But you assured me I should go there, because, “It’s the genuine article.”

 For the remainder of the ride you all spoke to each other in a language I didn’t know.
 When we pulled up to your building I helped you unload your stockpile.
 You thanked me for picking you up like I had done you a favor, and I appreciated that.
-I thanked you in the same way.
-You gave me something American that only someone from somewhere else could give me.
+I thanked you in the same way, and I think you could tell what for.
+You revealed to me something American that only someone from somewhere else could do.
 I watched you and your family waiving in the rearview mirror.